1040 MASS MoCA Way | Wednesday through Monday, 11am-5pm

 159 E Main St. | Wednesday – Sunday 12-5

-Over 30 3-D artists exhibiting – from large indoor and outdoor sculptures to tabletop sculptures to pottery.
+Currently on view the 2017 Summer/Fall exhibit, “VOLUME,” featuring work of over thirty 3-D artists – from large indoor and outdoor sculptures to tabletop sculptures and pottery:

 With four areas of focus in the VOLUME exhibition – large sculptural works presented inside and outside (“Esculturas Grandes”), smaller works presented on pedestals (“Esculturas de Mesa”), ceramic pieces (“Vessels”), and sculptures by New Yorkers (“New York-North Adams Shuttle”), the Berkshire Art Museum – in its 4th season – has given all its new exhibition space for sculptural works

 The variety of material on exhibition is great, as the exhibiting artists incorporate such materials as wood, plastic, glass, clay, metal, digitized/kinetic technology, fabric, paper, and so forth.
 Equally varied are the processes – from fabrication to cast, from traditional metal welding to interactive electronics, and so forth.